-"Many organizations have rules about dating colleagues [but] not because dating a colleague is a bad thing.
-You may share common interests and motivations and you may both love the organization.
-The rules exist to avoid any messiness that might arise when the relationship ends, when one of you gets promoted, or if one of you has access to information that should not be shared especially if it might benefit your partner unfairly." – Roy Cohen, career counselor and executive coach [Where Office Romances Blossom Most ]
+"Many organizations have rules about dating colleagues [but] not because dating a colleague is a bad thing," said Roy Cohen, career counselor and executive coach.
+"You may share common interests and motivations and you may both love the organization.
+The rules exist to avoid any messiness that might arise when the relationship ends, when one of you gets promoted, or if one of you has access to information that should not be shared, especially if it might benefit your partner unfairly."

-"When you work with your significant other, especially if you're on the same team, or at least in the same department, it can be easy to automatically support his or her ideas, or agree with his or her input.
-But in the office there's more to the team than just you two.
-It's important to maintain your separate voices, especially when it's in the best interest of the company.
-Treat each other with the courtesy you would any colleague, but know it's okay to disagree.
-Just leave it at the office when the day is over." – Laurenne Resnik, founder, Bloom2Bloom
+"When you work with your significant other, especially if you're on the same team, or at least in the same department, it can be easy to automatically support his or her ideas, or agree with his or her input," Resnik said.
+"It's important to maintain your separate voices, especially when it's in the best interest of the company.
+Treat each other with the courtesy you would any colleague, but know it's OK to disagree.
+Just leave it at the office when the day is over."